Photographic installation series, print on acrylic 1m x 1,7m, fluorescent lighting

 The inability to change direction or to actively intervene in one's surroundings brings attention to irrelevant details, where it falls into the folds of perception, like the blind but ever seeing eye.

-Exhibition was curated by Eva Mustonen
+'Petrified' was curated by Eva Mustonen